ktrue/weewx-saratoga/readme.txt

 WeeWX-Saratoga

+Note: this is a clone of the gjr80 last distribution (0.1.10) as the gjr80 user/distributions have been removed from GitHub on 1-Jun-2025.
+I do hope that Gary is ok.
+There has been no explanation on why the original GitHub distributions/userid was removed.

 The WeeWX-Saratoga extension is a WeeWX extension that supports the Saratoga Weather Website Templates (https://saratoga-weather.org/wxtemplates/index.php) using the WEEWX-plugin.
 The extension also supports the Saratoga Weather